vvvv/betadocs/Wiki/Learning/Tutorials/Of Effects and Shaders/Normals.md

 ## Recalculating normals

-It gets more complicated if you change the vertex positions in the vertex shader like we did in the [mr. wiggle](TODO INTERNALLINK:Tutorial Effects - Mr. Wiggle) or the [function printing](TODO INTERNALLINK:Tutorial Effects - Function Printing) tutorial.
+It gets more complicated if you change the vertex positions in the vertex shader like we did in the [Mr. Wiggle](xref:fe316c6e-bcd0-44e0-bde8-9e987e56bc5c) or the [Function Printing](xref:3673bac8-2d38-4de1-8d09-e1e23109b9ad) tutorial.
 Because the translation of the vertex positions changes the surface curvature, the normals stored previously in the mesh are not valid anymore.
 And therefore shading calculations are wrong.

 So, if you need lightning calculations in the pixelshader you have to find a way to recalculate the normals.
 But this is a very specific problem, which depends on the method that you use to translate the positions.